-The degree of Bachelor of Architecture at the University of New South Wales is fully recognized by the Board of Architects of New South Wales for legal registration as an architect in New South Wales.
-It is also recognized by the Royal Australian Institute of Architects and the Royal Institute of British Architects for membership of those Institutes which, however, require in addition that graduates from all Schools of Architecture should have at least two years of practical experience, one of which at least must be after graduation, and pass the Institutes' special examination set in the subject of Architectural Practice.
+The degree of Bachelor of Architecture at the University of New South Wales is fully recognized by the Board of Architects of New South Wales for legal registration as an architect in New South Wales, and by the Royal Australian Institute of Architects and the Royal Institute of British Architects.
+However these Institutes, require in addition that graduates from all Schools of Architecture should have two years of practical experience, one of which at least must be after graduation, and pass the Institutes' special examination set in the subject of Architectural Practice in order to be eligible for membership.